Brand Names: Kyprolis

 - kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath;

 - low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands and feet;

 - lung problems--shortness of breath (even while lying down), wheezing, blue colored lips and skin, cough with foamy mucus;

 - low potassium level--leg cramps, irregular heartbeats, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling;

 - signs of a blood clot--sudden numbness or weakness, slurred speech, pain or redness in an arm or leg; or

-- signs of tumor cell breakdown--confusion, weakness, muscle cramps, nausea, vomiting, fast or slow heart rate, decreased urination, tingling in your hands and feet or around your mouth.
+- signs of tumor cell breakdown--weakness, muscle cramps, nausea, vomiting, fast or slow heart rate, decreased urination, tingling in your hands and feet or around your mouth.

 Common side effects may include:

 - fever, bruising, pale skin or other signs of low blood cell counts;